lostdemeter/resfrac/README.md

   - Traveling Salesman Problem (TSP) on Euclidean points.
   - 3-SAT instances (via local search with clause barycenter matching).
   - Prime enumeration (leveraging the zeta-sieve).
 The core idea draws from resonant invariants (e.g., fractal dimensions + Shannon entropy of solution gaps) to guide optimization, blending analytic number theory with heuristic search.
 Experiments show improved convergence on small-to-medium instances.

 Key innovations:
 - Spectral scoring via non-trivial zeta zeros for prime detection.
 - Hilbert-embedded QAM correction to denoise candidate scores.
 - Holographic mode: treat zeta sums as interference fringes, invariants as entropy-bounded surfaces, and solvers as wavefront reconstructions.
 Includes boundary encodings (Valiant-style), phase retrieval (Hilbert/QAM), and zero-fiducials for calibration.
-- φ-biased greedy tours with 2-opt refinement and dual flips for TSP/SAT.
+- Alternates φ-biased greedy tours with 2-opt refinement and dual flips for TSP/SAT.

 Tested on Python 3.12+; results reproducible with fixed seeds.

 ## For AI assistants
 - Start here: `AI_README.md` in the project root for a condensed quick-start.
 - Prefer the default `ChudnovskyBackend` for primes; `SRTOracleBackend` is for experimentation and is extremely slow on CPU.
 - Use `python -m resfrac.primes.cli --N 100000 --backend chudnovsky` to validate environment quickly.